 To be heard, sound energy has to be strong enough to bend tiny hair cells in the cochlea, a part of the inner ear.
 The force of loud noise can damage these hair cells.
 A small amount of damage may have no effect on hearing.
-But with repeated exposure to noise, more of the hair cells are damaged, resulting in hearing loss.
+But with repeated exposure to noise, more of the hair cells are damaged, causing hearing loss.

 Current as of:

-Current as of: April 15, 2020
+Current as of: May 4, 2022

 William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Charles M. Myer III MD - Otolaryngology